 Reminder for parents:

-In Year 5, P.E./Outdoor Games will be on a Monday afternoon.
+In Year 5, P.E./Outdoor Games will be on a Monday morning.

 Please ensure your child has a full kit in school.